-Antennas - screw the antennas supplied to the back of the LANCOM VoIP Router.

-Antennas are only to be attached or changed when the device is switched off.
-Mounting or demounting antennas while the device switched on may cause the destruction of the WLAN module!

-2 LAN - connect your LANCOM Router to the LAN or to an individual PC.
+- Antennas screw the antennas supplied to the back of the LANCOM VoIP Router. - $\langle \boldsymbol{z} \rangle$ - Antennas are only to be attached or changed when the device is switched off.
+Mounting or demounting antennas while the device switched on may cause the destruction of the WLAN module! - When assembling separately purchased antennas please note that the maximum allowed transmission power of the wireless LAN according to EIRP in the country in question may not be exceeded.
+The system operator is responsible for adhering to the threshold values. - (2) LAN connect your LANCOM Router to the LAN or to an individual PC.
 Plug in one end of the supplied network cable (green connectors) to a LAN connector on the device 4, and the other end into an available network connector socket in your local network, a free socket on a switch or hub, or the networking connector of an individual PC.